Improvement of Sinc-collocation methods for Volterra-Fredholm integral equations of the second kind and their

 \subsection{Sinc-collocation method by Shamloo et al.}

-First, we describe the Sinc-collocation method by Shamloo et al. As outlined in Sect.~\ref{sec:intro}, they set their approximate solution $\uSEn$ as~\eqref{eq:uSEn}.
-Then, substitute $\uSEn$ into the given equation~\eqref{eq:VFIE}, where the definite integral and the indefinite integral are approximated by the SE-Sinc quadrature and the SE-Sinc indefinite integration, respectively.
+First, we describe the Sinc-collocation method by Shamloo et al. As outlined in Sect.~\ref{sec:intro}, after setting their approximate solution $\uSEn$ as~\eqref{eq:uSEn}, they substitute $\uSEn$ into the given equation~\eqref{eq:VFIE}, where the definite and indefinite integrals are approximated by the SE-Sinc quadrature and SE-Sinc indefinite integration, respectively.
 For the sake of convenience, we introduce the approximated integral operator $\VolSEn: C([a, b])\to C([a, b])$ and $\FredSEn: C([a, b])\to C([a, b])$ as